awez/amirrajan.github.com/a-dark-room/index.md

 **Oct 19, 2013: A Dusty Path Complete.
 I Hate You Michael (in a good way)**

 The Dusty Path is finally to a point where all the events work and the spaceship can be unlocked.
 I have saving working too.
-A number of my friends and family have play tested the game to this point (and have frankly gotten sick of it).
+A number of my friends and family have playtested the game to this point (and have frankly gotten sick of it).

 During this time period I removed the Nietzsche quotes.
 It just led to confusion and the pacing was good enough with the "gather wood storyline events".
 Reading all those quotes helped shape the storyline I put in place.
 Particularly this quote: